 But then, I’d just “fall in love” with every girl who I felt like I knew “enough” about.

-Reaching that level wasn’t so hard to do.
-I’d try to fact check myself.
-“This isn’t just some girl I have math class with!
+Reaching that level was too easy.
+I’d try to keep myself in check by reviewing the facts: “This isn’t just some girl I have math class with!
 Her favorite holiday is Christmas.
 She likes food.”
-As you can see, I was just a little too eager to draw conclusions that me and a girl had so many things in common.
+I was too eager jumping to conclusion we had so many things in common.

 It doesn’t matter how many pieces of trivia you pick up.
 It doesn’t matter if you’re the only person who’s been told the fact.
 To truly get to know someone takes time.
 And if it feels like it’s a lot of work?
 That’s probably because all the effort is one-sided.